-If you don’t know about Rocker yet, you are in for a treat.
+If you don’t know about Rocker yet, you should.
 It is slick collection of Docker images built specifically for the R community.
-They run RStudio Server out of the box and allow novice Docker users, like myself, to quickly spin up and share reproducible analysis.
+They run RStudio Server out of the box and allow anyone to quickly spin up and share reproducible analysis environments.

 The main motivation for this post is the Astrea Open Data Challenge, which requires a container as part of the result submission.
 Initially the challenge only had one option, a Python focused Anaconda image, so I reached out to the organizers and convinced them to add a comparable option for R users, the rocker/rstudio image.